Walking Safaris

 A combination of both is certainly possible and recommended.
 Or even better still, slurp some coffee at the sunrise campfire and head out on an extended walking safari tracking and stalking Big Game along the way.
 A picnic back-packed brunch is the standard operating procedure before returning to base for a hearty meal and some hammock-time.

-However, our tailored multi-day itineraries can be modified to accommodate any special interests, and our well-known brand of personalised flexibility comes standard.
+Our tailored multi-day itineraries can be modified to accommodate any special interests, and our well-known brand of personalised flexibility comes standard.
 Many of our safari concessions set aside wilderness zones for these products, where the impact of sounds, signs, roads, vehicles, or camps is near to non-existent.

 It may also be possible to access these wildlands by traditional dugout canoes.
 For example in the Okavango Delta in Botswana where dugouts are the most effective mode to explore remote islands and back-waters.
 These are ultra-secluded wilderness experiences – the pure form of safari travel if you like.